 When you enroll, all the resources you need to strengthen critical thinking skills with art will be immediately available.
 We recommend that you spend a few hours learning and practicing each section before progressing to the next.
 The online course environment features over 20 videos and interactive tools: including a zoom tool to examine works of art at full resolution, polls to compare your thoughts with those of other participants, and discussion boards where teachers around the world will share ideas, plans, and results.
 Authentic lesson demonstration videos model routines led by real classroom and museum educators with students of varying ages.
 Interview videos provide focal points for teachers on topics like using thinking routines with emerging language learners and making accommodations for all learners.
 Having access to a global network of educators who, just like you, want to hone their abilities to teach critical thinking skills will be an added and enduring bonus to your course experience.

-This NGA Online Course is made possible by a generous grant by the Ruth S. Willoughby Foundation.
+This NGA Online Course is made possible by a generous grant from the Ruth S. Willoughby Foundation.
 Additional funding is provided by Mr. and Mrs. J. Bruce Whelihan.